tproctor560/COE332-Midterm/README.md

 ## Chatgpt acknowledgment
 Chatgpt was used to assist in this code primarily in the python function scripts of analyzing the timestamp dates;

-it was also used to help with some of th redis formatting (indentations and structure);
+it was also used to help with some of the redis formatting (indentations and structure);

 Finally, chatgpt was used to help build the test_iss_tracking.py script to help with the flask routes, and ensuring connection to import the iss_tracker file, and remain connected to redis.